Menu

 What do examiners ask when they review a firm’s annual review?

-Examiners will typically ask questions in at least 9 broad areas as they scrutinize a firm’s annual review.
+Examiners will typically ask questions in at least 9 broad areas to scrutinize a firm’s annual review.

 Who conducted the review?